mariosmorfo/barber-booking-app-frontend/README.md

 - Can view appointments assigned to them

-- Can update appointment statuses (completed or cancelled)
+- Can update appointment statuses (e.g. mark as completed or cancelled)

 **CUSTOMER**